jtmoon79/super-speedy-syslog-searcher/README.md

-- Cannot process archive or compressed files within other archive or compressed files. e.g. a `.tar` file within another `.tar` file will not be processed, a `.gz` file within a `.tar` file will not be processed.
+- Cannot process archive or compressed files within other archive or compressed files. e.g. a `.tar` file within another `.tar` file will not be processed, a `.gz` file within a `.tar` file will not be processed, etcetera.

 ### Hacks